Gaussian mode coupling of spectrally broadband photons from bulk spontaneous parametric down-conversion: A spatial-spectral mode analysis of fiber coupling: Conclusion

 For collinear type-II SPDC, we find that optimizing the heralding efficiency rather than brightness is generally the more favorable strategy.
 Furthermore, we find that at high focusing, the different joint spatial modes are spectrally distinguishable, fundamentally limiting the efficiency of coupling via spatial projection alone.
 We corroborated this experimentally using spatial- and spectral-projection measurements.
 We highlight that while narrowband spectral filtering can improve the trade-off, it is typically not experimentally viable since the bandwidth of the source is often on the (sub-)nanometer scale.
 Extending the analysis to Gaussian nonlinearities realized via aperiodic poling, we show that the effect of the modified interaction can be captured by a simple rescaling of the focusing parameter.
 In this case, another experimentally crucial trade-off emerges: increasing the focusing of the SPDC photons reduces the spectral purity.
 We identify a threshold for the pair-collection and focusing parameter $B<0.42$ and $\xi_\mathrm{s}<1.4$ for which the spectral purity remains above $0.99$.

 Applying the same formalism to type-0 SPDC reveals a qualitatively different fiber coupling behavior.
 By inspecting the spectra of higher-order joint spatial modes, appropriate spectral filtering bandwidth can be identified.
-In this way, heralding efficiencies exceeding $H>0.98$ can be obtained without substantially compromising the brightness ($B>0.77$).
+We show how the trade-off evolves with different levels of spectral filtering and demonstrate that it can be almost completely mitigated with moderate filtering.
+For example, heralding efficiencies exceeding $H>0.98$ can be obtained without substantially compromising the brightness ($B>0.77$).

 The present results apply to collinear, paraxial SPDC driven by single-mode Gaussian pump and collection fields in bulk nonlinear crystals.
 Extensions to non-paraxial regimes, spatial walk-off, and multi-crystal or interferometric source architectures constitute promising directions for future work.